netgen/local-development-setup/docs/source/macos/nodejs.rst

 Set up Node.js version management
 =================================

-Different project often require different Node.js versions.
-For switching between multiple versions you can use Node.js version manager - `nvm`.
+Different projects often require different Node.js versions.
+For switching between multiple versions, you can the use Node.js version manager - `nvm`.
-While other Node.js version managers are available, `nvm` is suggested one as `Netgen Media Site` Makefile is configured to be used with that one as well.
+While other Node.js version managers are available, `nvm` is recommended since the `Netgen Media Site` Makefile is configured to be used with that one.

 1 Install ``nvm``